Clement Martyn Doke: University of the Witwatersrand

-In 1919 Doke married Hilda Lehmann, who accompanied him back to Lambaland.
-They both contracted malaria during their work and she was forbidden to return to Lambaland.
-Clement Doke also realised that his field work couldn't continue much longer and left in 1921.
+In 1919, Doke married Hilda Lehmann, who accompanied him back to Lambaland.
+Both contracted malaria during their work, and she was forbidden to return to Lambaland.
+Clement Doke also realised that his field work could not continue much longer, and he left in 1921.
 He was recruited by the newly founded University of the Witwatersrand.
-In order to secure a qualification as a lecturer, the family moved to England, where he registered at the School of Oriental and African Studies.
+So that he could secure a qualification as a lecturer, the family moved to England, where he registered at the School of Oriental and African Studies.
 His major languages were Lamba and Luba, but as no suitable examiner was available, he eventually had to change his language to Zulu.

 Doke took up his appointment in the new Department of Bantu Studies at the University of Witwatersrand in 1923.
-In 1925 he received his D. Litt. for his doctoral thesis The Phonetics of the Zulu Language and was promoted to Senior Lecturer.
+In 1925 he received his D.Litt. for his doctoral thesis The Phonetics of the Zulu Language and was promoted to Senior Lecturer.
 In 1931 he was appointed to the Chair of Bantu Studies and thus headed the Department of Bantu Studies.
-The Department acted as a catalyst for the admission of Africans to the university: as early as 1925 a limited number were admitted to the vacation course in African Studies.
+The department acted as a catalyst for the admission of Africans to the university.
+As early as 1925 a limited number were admitted to the vacation course in African Studies.
 Doke supported the appointment of Benedict Wallet Vilakazi as member of the staff, as he believed a native speaker was essential for acquiring a language.
-This provoked a storm of criticism and controversy from the public.
-They both collaborated on the Zulu-English Dictionary, first published in 1948.
-It is still one of the best examples of lexicography for any of the Bantu languages.
+That provoked a storm of criticism and controversy from the public.
+Both of them collaborated on the Zulu-English Dictionary.
+First published in 1948, it is still one of the best examples of lexicography for any Bantu language.